No charges will be laid against the Queensland police officer who helped a domestic violence perpetrator track down his victim.

 No charges will be laid

-But while the investigation established that an offence had likely occurred, charges will not be laid against the officer, which means that a court will not have the opportunity to determine his guilt or innocence.
+But while the investigation found there had been misconduct, charges will not be laid against the officer, which means that a court will not have the opportunity to determine his guilt or innocence.

 The QPS says the officer may be disciplined, which could include a reduction in pay, having to undergo a course of training, or even suspension or dismissal.